shpaw415/bunext/README.md

 ## 0.9.5

 - "use static" performance upgrade
-- Routes that export default verified as SSR Element is now cached properly and make a stunning 50% performance upgrade the server load is way down
+- Routes that export default verified as SSR Element is now cached properly and make a stunning 80% and over performance upgrade the server load is way down
 - new benchmark 0.8.x vs 0.9.5
 - Fix "use static" not caching for dynamic segment
-- Dynamic page has now 100% performance upgrade
+- Dynamic page has now a 100% performance upgrade ( no joke )
 - "use static" benchmark